codacy/pulse-user-docs/docs/cli/cli.md

     Push information about incidents when they're solved.

-!!! note
-    In some scenarios it may not be feasible to use the CLI to send data to Pulse, such as when you have the data inside an application.
-For these situations, you can [use the Pulse Ingestion API instead](https://ingestion.pulse.codacy.com/v1/api-docs){: target="_blank"}.

 ## Before you begin

 Consider the following before setting up the integration using the Pulse CLI: